 A key example is the deployment of AI-powered environmental reporting, where Arcadis' automated solutions have reduced report preparation time by over 45%, ensuring compliance with regulatory requirements while improving data accuracy.

-In Brazil, our team is embedding AI and digital capabilities as part of our daily operations to drive efficiency, resilience and better client outcomes.
-It isn’t just a business push, but a data-led mindset that is embedded into everything we do.
-This has also translated into AI-powered and digital solutions that are helping utilities and concessionaries optimize infrastructure planning, automate workflows and improve long-term sustainability through efficiency.
+In Brazil, our team is embedding AI and digital capabilities as part of our daily operations to drive efficiency, resilience, and better client outcomes.
+It isn’t just a business push but a data-led mindset that is embedded into everything we do.
+This has also translated into AI-powered digital solutions that are helping utilities and concessionaries optimize infrastructure planning, automate workflows, and improve long-term sustainability through efficiency.

 Our AI-driven solutions in Brazil are setting new benchmarks for operational efficiency.
 By leveraging digital twins, automated monitoring systems, and AI-enhanced project management tools, we’ve helped clients reduce inefficiencies by up to 45%.
 These advancements drive better client outcomes and improve sustainability and long-term resilience in water management.

-AI stands as a real solution and partner for the workforce of the future
+Human-centered AI is a real solution and partner for the workforce of the future

 With robust governance frameworks, explainable AI systems, and responsible oversight, the benefits of AI far outweigh the risks.
 AI has the power to transform water utilities by enhancing efficiency, reducing costs, and improving workforce safety, but only when deployed with clear strategic intent and ethical responsibility.